-CHILDREN'S HEALTH INSURANCE PROGRAM (SCHIP) - Report the amount of funds received during the reporting period from CHIP for services provided within the scope of the grantee's Title X project.
+CHILDREN'S HEALTH INSURANCE PROGRAM (CHIP) - Report the amount of funds received during the reporting period from CHIP for services provided within the scope of the grantee's Title X project.
 If the grantee is unable to report CHIP revenue separately from Medicaid (Row 3a), indicate this in the Table 14 "Note" field.

 OTHER PUBLIC HEALTH INSURANCE - Report the amount reimbursed by other federal, state, or local government health insurance programs during the reporting period for services provided within the scope of the grantee's Title X project.
-Examples of other public health insurance programs include state or local government programs that provide a broad set of benefits (e.g., Washington's Basic Health or Massachusetts's Commonwealth Care), including public-paid or public-subsidized private insurance programs.
+Other public health insurance programs include state or local government programs that provide a broad set of benefits and public-paid or public-subsidized private insurance programs.